Japan election campaign promises include potential market-movers

 The major opposition Constitutional Democratic Party of Japan wants to introduce progressive corporate tax rates, meaning that the more a company earns, the more tax burden they should shoulder.

-The CDPJ is also calling for higher capital gains tax rates, an idea that Kishida has apparently entertained but the LDP did not include in its campaign platform.
+The CDP is also calling for higher capital gains tax rates, an idea that Kishida has apparently entertained but the LDP did not include in its campaign platform.

 The Democratic Party for the People is floating the idea of "education bonds" to make education free from preschool through high school.
 It plans to secure ¥50 trillion over a decade by using the bonds, taking issue with the current government spending on education.